In this section

 The Feeding, Swallowing and Nutrition Program is one of only a handful of pediatric programs in the country that offers a truly interdisciplinary approach to feeding, swallowing and nutrition disorders.
 We specialize in medically complex children, and our team's vast experience, interdisciplinary perspective and commitment to research makes our program a destination for families seeking the best care for their children.

 The feeding team at Children's Wisconsin understands that no two feeding issues are the same.
 Specialists at Children's take an interdisciplinary, team-based approach to care for children with feeding disorders.
 Children and families have the benefit of meeting with an entire team of specialists, in the same room, at the same time.
 That means your child gets the fastest, most comprehensive care, designed just for him or her.
 Our Feeding team includes a variety of specialists all trained in pediatrics:

 - Nurse clinicians

 - Medical assistants

 Other specialists may be consulted as needed.
 In addition, we work closely with your child's primary care physician, therapist or other specialist to ensure consistency of care.

 While we offer a complete team of specialists, no one is a more important member of your child's treatment team than you and your family.
 We are here to help your child get well, and your support, encouragement and guidance will keep your child on the path to a healthy life.

 Approaches to treatment

-Intensive outpatient treatment is for children who need a little more help making the transition to their healthy lifestyle.
-In this case, your child has several appointments with us over the course of 3 to 5 days.
+Intensive outpatient treatment is for children who need additional help generalizing gains from the clinic to outpatient home environment.
+In this case, your child has several appointments with us over the course of 5 days.